Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 35 If they want to enquire about something, they should ask their own husbands at home; for it is disgraceful for a woman to speak in the church.

-There have been many explanations about these but before we look at this we must also read Paul’s earlier instruction in 1 Corinthians 11:5 –
+There have been many explanations about these but before we look at this we must also remember Paul’s earlier instruction in 1 Corinthians 11:5

 every woman who prays or prophesies with her head uncovered dishonours her head— it is just as though her head were shaved.

 So obviously Paul expects women to pray or prophesy in church!
 So what other kinds of speaking can he be referring to?
-The suggestion in v35 is that they were asking questions.
-Others have suggested that they may have been chatting together.
+Perhaps the suggestion in v35 is that they were asking questions.
+Others have suggested that they may just have been chatting together.

 There also may have been a local problem with one or more women who were assuming a leadership role (perhaps with their heads uncovered like men) more for the purpose of advocating Women’s Rights, rather than exercising a God-given gift.